-- Wall-mounted headboards attach to a wall.
-Wall-mounted headboards are not intended to bolt to a bed frame and vice versa.
+- Wall-mounted headboards attach to a wall and are not intended to bolt to a bed frame.

 - Wall panels also attach to the wall.
-These upholstered panels can turn an entire wall (or a great portion of it) into a headboard or accent wall behind your bed.
+These upholstered panels can turn an entire wall (or a great portion of it) into a headboard or accent wall behind the bed.

-Some types of headboards come with storage options and can be freestanding, bed-mounted, or wall-mounted.
-Storage headboards have shelves or small cabinets built in to them to store books and other items.
+Some headboards have storage capabilities with shelves and/or small cabinets built in to store books and other items.

 Headboards come in a variety of materials for the frame and upholstery.
 Common frame materials include wood and metal.

-- Wood is a sturdy material that’s easily carved and matches many design aesthetics.
-A popular choice, wood is traditional, timeless, and lasts a long time.
+- Wood is a sturdy material that’s easily carved and suits many design aesthetics.
+A popular choice, wood is a classic headboard style that is traditional, timeless, and lasts a long time.

 - Metal also creates a strong frame and is lighter and less expensive than wood.
 Metal materials go well with a modern or minimal aesthetic that has clean lines.

 Headboard upholstery can be many different materials, including faux leather, polyester, and linen.